josh-jacobson/bloomtech-cs-lecture-notes/3_data_structures_and_algorithms_ii.md

 * O(log n) for a balanced BST

 ## Tree Traversal
+Linked lists, stacks, and queues are linear data structures in the snese that there is really only one sensible way to traverse.
+However, for hierarchical data structures like trees, there are many possible ways to traverse.

-There are two ways to traverse a tree:
+There are two main categories for how to traverse a tree:

 ### Depth-first search (DFS)
+In general, the idea here is to traverse all the way out to a leaf first, then move "across" the tree gradually, finding each leaf before moving on.

+There are 3 variations of DFS:
 In-order: left, current, right
 Pre-order: current, left, right
 Post-order, left, right, current